raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 1. Since both twins are represented as a single (possibly two-colour) square, there is no situation where a disc is changed to be the same colour as a disc to its left.
 1. When the two twins are of different colours, we always use the same two-colour representation, preserving a 1-to-1 relationship between representations with discs and pegs and our representation as a row of squares.

-### textures
+### fraternal twins

-**Textures** is a variant of the twins puzzle where each of the twins is marked.
+**Fraternal twins** is a variant of identical twins where one or both of the twin discs are marked so that they can be distinguished from each other.
 In the original puzzle with discs and pegs, the discs were of two different colours:[^bicolour]

 [^bicolour]: This variation has been called **Bicolour** after the name of a puzzle that was offered to grade 3-6 students at *2ème Championnat de France des Jeux Mathématiques et Logiques* held in July 1988.